Our goals

 Treasurer AIA

-Jury Secretary - BIYAC
+Secretary of Jury BIYAC